 According to CrystalKnows – I’m a “direct communicator that makes decisions independently and objectively, often disregarding formality or existing standards”.
-So to translate that – I’m fairly blunt, give honest opinions disconnected from personal connections, involvement or emotion, and I have little care for rules if it gets things done.
+So to translate that – I’m fairly blunt, give honest opinions disconnected from personal connections, involvement or emotion, and I have little care for official rules if it gets things done.

 Simple ecommerce analytics for busy store owners to keep their sales on track and not get distracted by vanity metrics or jargon.
 A SaaS business model that can help any store grow (yes, even yours!).